-Fashioning Poplar sites lie both sides of the busy A12, a motorway that slices Poplar in two.
+Poplar Works sites lie both sides of the busy A12, a motorway that slices Poplar in two.
 As the project evolves, the ambition is for this piece of major infrastructure to transform: both physically via planned additional crossings and footbridges, and in the public imagination as the road becomes associated with a high street feel.

 Construction begins this summer, but the groundwork is accessible now.
 Public Works is already occupying space which will become part of the hub with the R-Urban project, exploring how sustainability and community can build resilience.
 Volunteer-run workshops build skills from DIY to food growing.
 An anaerobic digestor transforms local food waste into fertiliser, reducing domestic emissions in spite of the A12.

 Connectivity is vital for new businesses, services and facilities to thrive.
 As part of the funding bid for the Spotlight Centre – a creative art space for young people, located in the middle of Poplar – Poplar HARCA successfully lobbied for an additional DLR station at Langdon Park, the only one to be granted after network completion.
 The DLR’s footbridge creates a link between the centre to the East and residents on the West, making the Langdon Park regeneration area widely accessible and increasing usage of the park’s facilities.